This post may contain affiliate links. Please read our disclosure policy.

 Assemble the Eggs Benedict:

-1. Prepare the Muffin: Place the two toasted English muffin halves on a plate.
-You can either butter them lightly or drizzle 2-3 tablespoons of the hollandaise sauce over each half for extra flavor.
+1. Prepare the Muffin: Place the toasted English muffin halves on a plate.
+Optionally, butter them lightly or drizzle 2–3 tablespoons of hollandaise sauce over each half for added flavor.

-2. Add the Bacon: Place a slice of the cooked Canadian bacon on top of each muffin half.
+2. Add the Bacon: Lay a slice of cooked Canadian bacon on each muffin half.

-3. Top with Poached Eggs: Carefully place a poached egg on top of the bacon on each muffin half.
+3. Top with Poached Eggs: Gently place a poached egg on top of the bacon on each muffin half.

-4. Finish with Hollandaise: Generously ladle more hollandaise sauce over the eggs, ensuring they’re well-covered.
+4. Finish with Hollandaise: Spoon hollandaise sauce generously over the eggs, ensuring they’re fully covered.

 four photos showing how to assemble an eggs benedict.